3dct/open_iA-superbuild/README.md

 2. Run the graphical user interface version of CMake:
   - Enter the cloned repository folder under "Where is the source code"
   - Enter the folder you wish that vtk, itk and open\_iA sources and binaries shall be put in, under "Where to build the binaries".
+  - If you have a folder where you are caching or want to cache downloaded archives of any of the libraries built by the superbuild, adapt `ARCHIVE_DIR`.
+This can save download bandwidth, as existing source code archives are taken from there and not downloaded again (default: /archives subfolder of your binary folder)
   - Press "Configure"
   - When asked for a build environment:
     - On Linux, use the usually pre-selected "Unix Makefiles"
     - On Windows, use the 64 bit version of the respective Visual Studio toolchain, e.g. "Visual Studio 16 2019 Win64" for Visual Studio 2019 ("Visual Studio 16 2019" as generator and "x64" as platform on CMake versions >= 3.14)
   - If Qt is installed in a non-standard folder, you will see a corresponding error.
-You will have to adapt the `Qt5_DIR` to point to the "lib/cmake/Qt5" subdirectory of the respective version/build directory in the Qt installation folder (e.g. `5.15.2/msvc2019_64`).
+You will have to adapt the `QT_DIR` to point to the "lib/cmake/Qt5" (/"lib/cmake/Qt6") subdirectory of the respective version/build directory in the Qt installation folder (e.g. `5.15.2/msvc2019_64/lib/cmake/Qt5`).
   - In case you want to change some default options (for example to enable more than the default set of modules), check [Configuration Options](#configuration-options).

 ### 4. Build Everything